conda-incubator/conda-store/docs/administration.md

 watch for changes to directories of `environment.yaml` files or a single filename to watch.

+`CondaStoreWorker.concurrency` by default is not set and defaults to the number of threads on your given machine.
+If set will limit the number of concurrent celery tasks to the integer.

 ## Frequently Asked Questions

 ### Conda-Store fails to build Conda environment and worker is spontaneously killed (9 SIGKILL)